alembic/alembic/doc/source/quickstart.rst

 Importing Alembic is simply, ::

     > import alembic

 Namespaces
 ----------

-Each module has a namespace which is similar to the name of the module itsel, but shortened for brevity.
+Each module has a namespace which is similar to the name of the module itself, but shortened for brevity.

 .. toctree::